 To be a “digital nomad” means to work from wherever you want, whenever you want, without being tied to a desk or having to spend hours of your precious time going to and from work.
 The trend took off as more and more people started working from home, designing a room as a home office where they could be productive.
 But as appealing as this might have been, some people are now starting to get tired of working at home, finding it difficult to focus on their tasks with so many distractions around.

 Of course, there are simple steps you can take towards creating a home office that inspires you to work, but there are other options for those who like to work remotely.
 Naturally, the first one that comes to mind is a coffee shop, popularized by the many students and remote workers taking their work to these cozy, coffee-fragrant spots.
 However, coffee shops are losing their appeal as remote offices, as they get more crowded and less friendly.

 So, if you’re tired of working at home and you can’t work in a coffee shop anymore, what other options are there?
 Well, let’s go for a stroll through the city and see what we can find.

-Whether you go for a public or private library, they all provide excellent resources, not just books but also extensive databases with a lot of useful information.
+Whether you go to a public or private library, they all provide excellent resources, not just books, but also extensive databases with a lot of useful information.
 Depending on your field, you can use them to perfect your work.